tuxthepenguin84/raspberry-sprinkles/README.md

 * test_rsapi.py - Unit testing for Raspberry-Sprinkles
 * run_unit_testing.sh - Used to call test_rsapi.py for unit testing
 * requirements.txt - Python requirements for Raspberry-Sprinkles
+* weather_params.json - Used for issuing rain delays automatically based on weather and location information

 # Running Raspberry-Sprinkles
 ## Build A Sprinkler Schedule